Many or all companies we feature compensate us. Compensation and editorial

 Innocent spouse relief

-A tax attorney can navigate the complex application process, provide needed documentation, and argue your case effectively.
+A tax attorney can navigate the complex application process, provide needed documentation, and argue your case.

 Installment plans to pay tax bills over time

 Not everyone can pay off their tax debt immediately.
-Installment plans allow you to make smaller, manageable payments over a period.
-Your tax attorney will negotiate these terms for you, ensuring you can afford the payment schedule.
+Installment plans allow you to make smaller, more manageable payments over a period.
+Your tax attorney will negotiate these terms, ensuring you can afford the payment schedule.

 Manage tax disputes